How do you exercise thankfulness?

 Remember Lot’s wife!

 With our oldest now a high school graduate, I can see how easy it is to wish for other days.
-I actually cried myself to sleep for the first time in ages—thinking of the slow, simple, sweet days I had with JH before life seemingly got away with us.
+Life seemingly got away with us…

 We shouldn’t look back and long to go back, but look back in a way that gives hope for the future:

 See how God was with us then?
 Walk forward in the knowledge that He is with you still.

 1 Chronicles 16:12:

 Remember His marvelous works which He has done, His wonders, and the judgements of His mouth.